manifold-lang/manifold-frontend/README.md

 The intermediate language describes systems in terms of three primitives:

  - **Nodes** are the entities of the system such as latches, capacitors, reaction chambers, etc
- - **Connections** relate nodes to eachother, such as with wires, physical attachments, etc
+ - **Connections** relate nodes to each other, such as with wires, physical attachments, etc
- - **Ports** define what connections are allowed between nodes, for example a capacitor accepts one analog electircal input and one analog electrical output.
+ - **Ports** define what connections are allowed between nodes, for example a capacitor accepts one analog electrical input and one analog electrical output.

 Each of these primitives are defined in terms of types (**node types**, **connection types**, and **port types**) and instances (**nodes**, **connections**, and **ports**).

 Type information goes into **definition files** which are shipped with the back end that supports them.
 For example, the digital hardware back-end provides the digital hardware definition file which defines node types such as latches, clocks, and i/o pins.

 Programs written in the Manifold front-end language compile into **schematic files** which can then be compiled into domain specific artifacts by the appropriate back end.
-For example, a description of a digital hardware circuit in the Manifold front-end would be compiled to a digital hardware schematic file that, when fed into the digitial harware back-end, would produce a VHDL or Verilog file.
+For example, a description of a digital hardware circuit in the Manifold front-end would be compiled to a digital hardware schematic file that, when fed into the digital hardware back-end, would produce a VHDL or Verilog file.

 ## Definition Files